The bull market of fall 2021 is long gone, but at least there’s a silver lining — Fidelity’s $100 sign-up bonus is back.

 Fidelity is one of NextAdvisor’s affiliate advertising partners.
 Our evaluation of its products is not influenced by compensation.

 Right now, you can get $100 when you sign up for a new eligible account through Fidelity’s offer page using the promo code FIDELITY100 and deposit $50 or more within 15 days after opening your account.
-Accounts eligible for this offer are The Fidelity Account® (a taxable brokerage account), Cash Management Account, Roth IRA, or traditional IRA.
+Accounts eligible for this offer are the Fidelity Starter Pack (which includes both The Fidelity Account and the Fidelity Cash Management Account), The Fidelity Account (a taxable brokerage account), Cash Management Account, Roth IRA, or traditional IRA.
 After you open and fund a new eligible account, Fidelity will add $100 to your account within 25 days of opening.

 Choosing an Account

-You can get the bonus if you sign up for any one of four eligible accounts: The Fidelity Account® (a taxable brokerage account) , a Cash Management Account, a Roth IRA, or a traditional IRA.
-Each one has its unique advantages and disadvantages that might make them a better or worse fit for certain investors.
+You can get the bonus if you sign up for any one of four eligible accounts: The Fidelity Account (a taxable brokerage account), a Cash Management Account, a Roth IRA, or a traditional IRA.
+You can also sign up for the Fidelity Starter Pack, which lets you open The Fidelity Account and a Cash Management Account simultaneously.
+Each account has its unique advantages and disadvantages that might make them a better or worse fit for certain investors.
 Here’s a rundown of each account and who they might be good for:

 - Taxable brokerage account: The most basic account for buying and selling investments, a taxable brokerage account brings no tax benefits to the table, but it doesn’t come with any limitations in terms of contributions or withdrawals either.
 With this account, you can deposit and withdraw your money at any time, but you’ll pay taxes on the profits you make from selling any investments.
 The tax rate is different depending on your tax bracket and whether you’ve held the sold investments for more or less than a year.
 A brokerage account could be a good choice if you’ve already maxed out your retirement account contributions but are still looking to invest, or if you plan on using the money before retirement age.